javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 message = 123456;
 ```

 ...But sometimes we need to convert a value from one type to another.
 For example, `alert` automatically converts any value to a string, to show it.
-Or, so to say, an `if (value)` converts it's argument into a boolean to see if it's `true` or `false`.
+Or, so to say, an `if(value)` test converts the `value` to  boolean type to see if it's `true` or `false`.

-There are also cases when we need to convert between types to ensure that we store the right data the right way, or to use special features of a certain type.
+There are also cases when we need to explicitly convert between types to ensure that we store the right data the right way or to use special features of a certain type.

 There are many type conversions in JavaScript, fully listed in [the specification](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-type-conversion).

-Three conversions that happen most often are:
+Three conversions that happen the most often:

 1. String conversion.
 2. Numeric conversion.
 3. Boolean conversion.

-Let's see how and when they happen.
+Let's see how they work and when they happen.

 ### String conversion